Bell and Cayenne Peppers: Facts, Nutrition, and Capsaicin

 Black pepper is produced from the fruit of Piper nigrum, which is native to India and is a member of the family Piperaceae.
 The fruit is dried in the hot sun until it becomes black.
 The black peppercorns are then ground to form a spice.

 When Christopher Columbus arrived in the new world, he encountered a red fruit whose hot and spicy taste reminded him of black pepper.
 He called the fruit a pepper in remembrance of the old world spice.
 Bell peppers are unusual compared to their relatives because they lack capsaicin and don't taste hot.

 Red peppers are native to Central and South America but are grown in many parts of the world today.
 They are related to each other biologically.
-They belong to the family Solanaceae, often called the nightshade family, and are classified in the genus Capsicum.
-They are sometimes known as chili peppers or as chilies.
-The scientific name of both the bell pepper and the cayenne pepper is Capsicum annuum.
+They belong to the family Solanaceae, often called the nightshade family, and are all classified in the genus Capsicum.
+The hot varieties are sometimes known as chili peppers or as chilies.

 Bell Peppers Grown Indoors

 Raw red bell peppers are a wonderful addition to salads.
-They add a vibrant red colour which complements the colour of salad greens very nicely and provide a crunchy, crisp texture.
-They are also packed with nutrients.
+They add a vibrant red colour which complements the colour of salad greens very nicely.
+They also provide a crunchy texture and are packed with nutrients.

 Analysis of nutrient content in a plant generally gives approximate values.
-Nutrient levels depend on a variety of factors, such as growing conditions and genetic variations in individual plants.
+Nutrient levels depend on a variety of factors, such as growing conditions, genetic variations in individual plants, and serving size.
 Analysis is important because it gives us a general idea of the value of a food, however.

 A small and raw red bell pepper contains: